Traditional 4-H Clubs

 - Location/Time: Thursdays; 4:00-5:00 pm @ Tyrrell County Library

-- The Picture Perfect 4‑H Club focuses on photography, with an emphasis on the Dr. Kim Ingold North Carolina State 4‑H Photography Contest.
-Meetings begin February 19, 2026.
+- The Picture Perfect 4‑H Club: This club focuses on photography, with an emphasis on participation in the Dr. Kim Ingold North Carolina State 4‑H Photography Contest.

 - Club Leader: Amy Lowdermilk-Odom